arungudelli/python.shiksha/content/en/tips/How-to-Get-type-of-an-object-in-Python.md

 ## Introduction

-Data types are an integral part of any programming as They are very helpful in almost every line of code, be it defining functions, variables or accessing attributes etc. and therefore it is becoming important for us to learn the methods by which we can check the data type of an object in python.
+Data types are an integral part of any programming as They are very helpful in almost every line of code, be it defining functions, variables or accessing attributes etc. and therefore it is becoming important for us to learn the methods by which we can check the data type of an object in Python.

 We can use two methods to get the type of an object in Python.